michu84/bch/README.md

     mr::bch<m, t, poly...>

-where *poly...* term expands to the nonzero powers of the used primitive polynomial.
+where *poly...* term expands to the nonzero coefficient powers of the used primitive polynomial.

 With
 - m = 7